-The Director may enter into compliance agreements, assurances of voluntary compliance, or other similar documents establishing an agreement with the Person responsible for the Violation.
-Such agreements will include specific actions to be taken by the Person in Violation to correct the non-compliance within a time period specified by the agreement.
-Compliance agreements shall have the same force and effect as compliance orders issued pursuant to subsection 18-83(f).
+The Director may enter into compliance agreements, assurances of voluntary compliance, or other similar documents establishing an agreement with the Violator.
+Such agreements will include specific actions to be taken by the Violator.
+Compliance agreements shall have the same force and effect as compliance orders issued pursuant to Sub-Section 8(f) below.